 With so much information about estate planning readily available on the internet, some individuals may find it convenient to download a form document such as a will.
-This can be a costly a costly mistake, however, because a will that is poorly drafted, improperly executed or does not follow applicable laws may be invalidated by the court.
+This can be a costly mistake, however, because a will that is poorly drafted, improperly executed, or does not follow applicable laws may be invalidated by the court.
 The surest way to protect your assets and loved ones is to work with the right estate planning attorney.
 In this meantime, this article is a brief discussion of invalid wills.

 Beware of Invalid Wills

 The leading reasons a will may be invalid include: